-Couchbase Capella performed better than the other databases in Workload A and Pagination Workload.
-It had good results in Workload E, where DynamoDB had the highest throughput with more than 40% of failed operations.
-In Workload C, Capella was second only to Redis Enterprise Cloud.
+Couchbase Capella performed better than the other databases in each workload.
 The query engine of Couchbase Capella supports aggregation, filtering, and other operations on large data sets.
 As clusters and data sets grow in size, Couchbase Capella ensures a high level of scalability across these operations.
 Capella was good overall and showed that it is capable of performing any type of query with good performance.